 Bacteria and Protozoa

 Blight is not a disease but a symptom.
-It is a rapid and complete decoloration, browning, then death of plant tissues such as leaves, branches, twigs, or floral organs Many diseases caused by viruses, bacteria or fungi exhibit this symptom and are called blights.
+It is a rapid and complete decoloration, browning, then death, of plant tissues such as leaves, branches, twigs, or floral organs.
+Many diseases caused by viruses, bacteria or fungi exhibit these symptoms and are called blights.